Magic Johnson: College career

 Although Johnson was recruited by several top-ranked colleges such as Indiana and UCLA, he decided to play close to home.
 His college decision came down to Michigan and Michigan State in East Lansing.
 He ultimately decided to attend Michigan State when coach Jud Heathcote told him he could play the point guard position.
 The talent already on Michigan State's roster also drew him to the program.

-Johnson did not initially aspire to play professionally, focusing instead on his communication studies major and his desire to become a television commentator.
+Johnson did not initially aspire to play professionally, focusing instead on his communication studies major and desire to become a television commentator.
 Playing with future NBA draftees Greg Kelser, Jay Vincent, and Mike Brkovich, Johnson averaged 17.0 points, 7.9 rebounds, and 7.4 assists per game as a freshman, and led the Spartans to a 25–5 record, the Big Ten Conference title, and a berth in the 1978 NCAA tournament.
 The Spartans reached the Elite Eight, but lost narrowly to eventual national champion Kentucky.

 During the 1978–79 season, Michigan State again qualified for the NCAA tournament, where they advanced to the championship game and faced Indiana State, which was led by senior Larry Bird.
 In what was the most-watched college basketball game ever, Michigan State defeated Indiana State 75–64, and Johnson was voted Most Outstanding Player of the Final Four.
 He was selected to the 1978–79 All-American team for his performance that season.
 After two years in college, during which he averaged 17.1 points, 7.6 rebounds, and 7.9 assists per game, Johnson entered the 1979 NBA draft.
 Jud Heathcote stepped down as coach of the Spartans after the 1994–95 season, and on June 8, 1995, Johnson returned to the Breslin Center to play in the Jud Heathcote All-Star Tribute Game.
 He led all scorers with 39 points.